Deploy the Splunk Add-on for Microsoft Active Directory

 Deploy the Splunk Add-on for Microsoft Active directory if you're using TA_windows version 5.0.1.
 The deployment server (the Splunk Enterprise instance that manages and updates configurations and apps for universal forwarders in a Splunk Enterprise deployment) must be made aware of the Splunk Add-on for Microsoft Active Directory before you can deploy it to deployment clients.

 This means that, during this part of the setup, you will define new deployment classes at the deployment server to account for these differences.

 To users who are using TA-windows v6.0.0: TA-AD has merged with TA-windows.
 See Download and configure the Splunk Add-on for Windows version 6.0.0 or later.

 If you're using Splunk_TA_windows version 6.0.0 or later, you don't need Splunk_TA_microsoft_ad or Splunk_TA_microsoft_dns.
 Splunk_TA_microsoft_ad and Splunk_TA_microsoft_dns are merged with Splunk_TA_windows in version 6.0.0.

 Best practice: Only deploy the Splunk Add-on for Microsoft Active Directory to a select group of domain controllers

 Consider the number of domain controllers that you deploy the Active Directory add-ons.
 Best practice recommends that only one domain controller in an Active Directory domain or forest receives the add-on, with one or two others receiving it as a backup.

-Place the Splunk Add-ons for Microsoft Active Directory and PowerShell in the deployment apps directory on the deployment server
+Place the Splunk Add-on for Microsoft Active Directory in the deployment apps directory on the deployment server.

 - Open a command prompt on the deployment server/indexer.